MohamedRebai41/CodeQuest2023/Problem_04/statement.md

 - Luffy can move in only 1 direction in the grid(left or right), in other words he can't change his direction after choosing it.
 - Luffy will stop if he finds a wall or the edge of the grid.

-After putting Luffy in one of the empty spots, it is guaranteed that he will choose the direction that maximizes the quantity of meat he gets.
+It is guaranteed that the grid contains at least one empty spot.

 ## Input :
 The first line of input contains a single integer **T** (1≤T≤100) — the number of test cases.
 Then the test cases follow.
 Each test case consists of two lines.